Xilinx/Alveo-Cards/master/management-specification/doc/alveo-fru.rst

 The satellite controller firmware supports FRU data via a dedicated I2C slave address 0x50 (0xA0 in 8-bit).
 Alveo™ FRU implementation is fully compliant with Intelligent Platform Management Interface (IPMI) FRU specification v1.0 r1.3

-***Note*:** Only 2-byte FRU addressing is supported in Alveo™ FRU data.
+**Note:** Only 2-byte FRU addressing is supported in Alveo™ FRU data.
 1-byte (8-bit) FRU read requests are unsupported and will be responded with 0xFF.

 The satellite controller firmware accesses on-board EEPROM and emulates the traditional EEPROM's FRU data within the firmware.
 This enables server BMCs that are traditionally used to interface with a non-private EEPROM that resides in the same I2C bus, along with the satellite controller.